GHZ transform (I): Bell transform and quantum teleportation: Review on the Bell basis and quantum gates

-The set of all tensor products of Pauli matrices \cite{NC2011, Gottesman97} acting on $n$ qubits with phase factor $\pm 1, \pm i$ is called the Pauli group ${\mathcal P}_n$.
+The set of all tensor products of Pauli matrices \cite{NC2011, Gottesman97} acting on $n$ qubits with phase factors $\pm 1, \pm i$ is called the Pauli group ${\mathcal P}_n$.
 Clifford gates \cite{NC2011, Gottesman97} are defined in two equivalent approaches.
-They are unitary quantum gates preserving tensor products of Pauli matrices under conjugation, or they can be represented as tensor products of the Hadamard gate $H$, the phase gate $S$ and the $CNOT$ gate.
-The phase gate $S$ has the form \eq S=\left( \right) \en and obviously $S^2=Z$ and $S^\dag=S^3$ with Hermitian conjugation $\dag$.
-Note that the $\pi/8$ gate or $T$ gate \cite{NC2011,BMPRV00} is a square root of the phase gate $S$, i.e., $S=T^2$, given by \eq T=\left( \right) \en which is not a Clifford gate, since transformations of elements of the Pauli group ${\cal P}_1$ under conjugation by the $T$ gate have the form \eq T X T^\dag =W , \quad T Z T^\dag = Z \en in which $W=\frac {X- i Y} {\sqrt 2}$ is a Clifford gate \cite{NC2011, Gottesman97}.
+They are unitary quantum gates preserving tensor products of Pauli matrices under conjugation, or they can be represented as tensor products of the Hadamard gate $H$, the phase gate $S$ and the \textit{CNOT} gate.
+The phase gate $S$ has the form \eq S=\left( \right), \en and obviously $S^2=Z$ and $S^\dag=S^3$ with the Hermitian conjugation $\dag$.
+The $T$ gate (\ref{T_gate}) is a square root of the phase gate $S$, namely $S=T^2$, and the transformations of elements of the Pauli group ${\cal P}_1$ under conjugation by the $T$ gate have the form \eq T X T^\dag =W , \quad T Z T^\dag = Z, \en in which $W=\frac {X- i Y} {\sqrt 2}$ is a Clifford gate with the $Y$ gate defined as \eq Y=Z X. \en Hence the $T$ gate is not a Clifford gate.

-Note that tensor products of the $H$ gate, $S$ gate and $CNOT$ gate, these basic Clifford gates, are only able to generate the phase factors $\pm1$ and $\pm i$.
+Note that tensor products of the $H$ gate, the $S$ gate and the \textit{CNOT} gate are only able to lead to the phase factors $\pm1$ and $\pm i$.
 Quantum computation of Clifford gates can be efficiently simulated on a classical computer in view of the Gottesman-Knill theorem \cite{NC2011, Gottesman97}, whereas Clifford gates with the $T$ gate \cite{BMPRV00} are capable of performing universal quantum computation \cite{NC2011, Preskill97}.

-Generally, the four dimensional Bell transform is not a Clifford gate.
-The reason is that both the $C_H$ gate and the permutation gate $P$ (\ref{phase_permutation}) are Clifford gates but the phase gate $E$ (\ref{phase_permutation}) is a Clifford gate only in a rather special case.
-In Appendix \ref{A permutation gate}, the four dimensional permutation gate $P$ is verified as a Clifford gate.
-The phase gate $E$ is a diagonal matrix in the product basis, and has a natural decomposed expression \eq E=e^{ia_1}e^{ia_2Z_1}e^{ia_3Z_2}e^{ia_4Z_1Z_2}, \en where the parameters $a_i$ are decided by $\alpha_{kl}$ (\ref{def_bell}) and $Z_1=Z\otimes 1\!\!
-1_2$, $Z_2=1\!\!
-1_2 \otimes Z$.
-As the matrix entries of the phase gate $E$ are not $\pm 1$ or $\pm i$, the phase gate $E$ can not be a Clifford gate.